CGJennings/strange-rhino/README.md

 ## License information

 Strange Rhino and Mozilla Rhino are licensed under MPL 2.0.
 The original Rhino license and notices can be found under `src/license-metadata`.
+Rhino image adapted from an icon by [Freepik](https://www.flaticon.com/) under Creative Commons BY 3.0.